1974 Atlantic hurricane season: Systems

-Tropical Depression One
+Unnamed June tropical storm

 A low-pressure formed over the Bay of Campeche near Veracruz by June 1.
 Although a reconnaissance aircraft flight failed to locate a closed circulation early on June 22, surface observations in Mexico showed evidence of a circulation later that day.
 A tropical depression was estimated to have formed at 12:00 UTC on June 22 while situated just offshore Montepío, Veracruz.
 Initially, the depression moved northeastward and appeared well-organized.
 However, by the following day, convection associated with the depression began weakening after an upper low pressure trough intensified over the eastern United States.
-Convection flared over the eastern Gulf of Mexico, but a second circulation had developed by June 24, with that system becoming Subtropical Storm One.
+Convection flared over the eastern Gulf of Mexico, but a second circulation had developed by June 24, with that system formerly listed as a subtropical storm; however, reanalysis removed it from HURDAT in 2026.

 The depression, now moving slowly northeastward, redeveloped well-organized convection by June 25.
 However, shortly thereafter, the depression began to lose tropical characteristics due to interaction with atmospheric trough of low pressure.
 By June 26, the depression completed its extratropical transition over the eastern Gulf of Mexico.
 The remnants of the depression accelerated to the northeast and moved across Florida, before moving along the East Coast of the United States and then dissipating over New England by June 30.
-The remnants of the depression brought mostly light rainfall to East Coast states, with a peak total of 7.2 in in Avon Park, Florida.
+The remnants of the depression brought mostly light rainfall to East Coast states, but prtions of Florida experienced heavy precipitation, particularly the Tampa Bay area.

-Subtropical Storm One

-Tropical Depression One formed over the Bay of Campeche on June 22.
-As shower and thunderstorm activity associated with the depression diminished, convection flared over the eastern Gulf of Mexico on June 24, while a reconnaissance aircraft flight revealed that a closed circulation had developed over the south-central Gulf of Mexico.
-Therefore, it is estimated that a subtropical depression formed around 18:00 UTC on June 24.
-Early the following day, the subtropical depression intensified into a subtropical storm.
-Accelerating northeastward, the subtropical storm strengthened slightly further before making landfall near Clearwater, Florida, just after 06:00 UTC with winds of 50 mph (85 km/h).
-Although centered over Florida, the system intensified further, peaking with winds of 65 mph (100 km/h) around 12:00 UTC on June 25.
-After exiting Florida, the cyclone quickly began extratropical later that day, with the remnants dissipating offshore North Carolina on June 27.

-Portions of Florida experienced heavy precipitation, particularly the Tampa Bay Area.
 A peak rainfall total of 11.38 in was observed at the St. Pete–Clearwater International Airport.
+Farther inland, Avon Park measured 7.2 in.
 The storm brought flooding and erosion to parts of west Central Florida.
 Overall, approximately $24.8 million in damage occurred in Florida, with roughly half of that total incurred to beaches, bridges, drainage systems, roads, sewers, and utilities.
 Three deaths were reported in the state, all due to drowning.